joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 You may have noticed these in the config.json file; WebJEA has actually run the overview.ps1 file as soon as the page loads, so you can have scripts run before running another one, which is handy when you need to know the current state of something before taking action.

-### Setup Azure Resource Creation
+### Setup Azure Virtual Machine Resource Creation

-Now that we have a working WebJEA install, it's time to set up the Azure Resource creation script we will use for this demo.
+Now that we have a working WebJEA install, it's time to set up the Azure Resource creation script we will use for this demo, we will create a Virtual Machine.

 Install-Module Az -Scope AllUsers